bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

 So we need a principled way to assign nonzero probability estimates to N-grams that we have never seen, a process that is often called language model smoothing (we can think of the unobserved N-grams as "holes" in the model, that have to smoothed over).
 An entire sub-specialty of LM research has looked at this problem and many methods have been proposed, several of which are implemented by the SRILM tools.
 Here, we will discuss one method in detail, known as Witten-Bell smoothing, which was chosen for two reasons.
 First, it is relatively simple to explain and implement.
 Second, unlike some of the more sophisticated methods that make additional assumptions about the training data distribution, this method is very robust.

 The idea behind Witten-Bell smoothing is to treat the advent of a previously unseen word type as an event in itself, to be counted along with the seen words.
 How many times does an "unseen" word occur in the training data?
 Once for every unique word type, since the first time we encounter it, it counts as a novel word.
-For unigram (context-independent) probability estimates this means that
+For unigram (context-independent) probability estimates, this means that

 $$\hat{P}(w)=\frac{c(w)} {c(.)+V}
 $$